The Proximal ID Algorithm: Simulations

-\paragraph{Varied $Z \to M \to W$ Effect} When $Z \to M \to W$ path in Figure \ref{fig:front-door}(d) is 0, marginalizing out $M$ gives us the DAG in Figure \ref{fig:backdoor} (c).
+\paragraph{Varied $Z \to M \to W$ Effect.} When $Z \to M \to W$ path in Figure \ref{fig:front-door}(d) is 0, marginalizing out $M$ gives us the DAG in Figure \ref{fig:backdoor} (c).
 This explains the low error of the simple proximal estimator in the $0$ columns of Table \ref{tbl:zmw_bias}.
 However, as soon as the coefficients controlling that path-specific effect increase, assumptions (\ref{eqn:assumption-z-i}) and (\ref{eqn:assumption-w}) -- necessary for the simple proximal estimator's derivation in Equation (\ref{eqn:p-g}) -- are violated and the estimator's bias increases.

-\paragraph{Varied $Z \gets U \to W$ Effects} For our final set of simulation studies, we consider the completeness assumptions that require $Z$ and $W$ to be effective proxies for $U$.
+\paragraph{Varied $Z \gets U \to W$ Effects.} For our final set of simulation studies, we consider the completeness assumptions that require $Z$ and $W$ to be effective proxies for $U$.
 To explore this assumption, we vary the coefficients that control the direct effect of $U$ on both $Z$ and $W$.
 When these coefficients are zeroed out, it violates the completeness assumptions given by (\ref{eqn:completeness}) and (\ref{eqn:completeness-q-m}).
 As these assumptions are essential to learning the bridge functions in (\ref{eqn:fredholm}) and (\ref{eqn:fredholm-q}), we should expect both proximal methods to perform poorly in this setting.

 Table \ref{tbl:uwz_interval} shows the width and coverage of a bootstrap confidence interval for each of the four methods as we vary the direct effect of $U$ on its proxies.
-We see that when these coefficients are 0, both proximal methods have low coverage.
+The interval widths in particular provide some empirical evidence for how proximal methods fail when their specific assumptions are violated.
+When the coefficients controlling $Z \gets U \to W$ are 0, the bridge function in Equation (\ref{eqn:fredholm-q}) is essentially undefined; both proximal methods have relatively narrow intervals with poor coverage.
 As the coefficient values increase, the proximal front-door quickly increases in coverage to approach that of the oracle.
-We do not see a similar improvement in the simple proximal method because we have not removed the $Z \to M \to W$ path-specific effect.
+The simple proximal method does not likewise improve because of the $Z \to M \to W$ path-specific effect that violates assumptions (\ref{eqn:assumption-z-i}) and (\ref{eqn:assumption-w}).